 BM 1958, Eastman School of Music (4 yr.
 Eastman Wind Ensemble).
 MA 1964 - PhD 1966, U. of Iowa.
 Author - The Inveterate Innovator (bio. of Percy Grainger), 1974.
 Coe College (Cedar Rapids,Ia.)
 1964-79, conductor, Chair Dept. of Music.
 Heritage Assoc.
 Corp.
 (Commercial & Investment Real Estate, Cedar Rapids), 1979-99.
-Active as an investor and developer which vies for time from my life on a golf course.
+Was active as an investor and developer which vied for time from his life on a golf course.
 Married 35 years Clare Lynn (Durr) Slattery, 2 adult sons - Thomas Michael (IA.State U. - BA finance) now Exec VP with Heritage, James Patrick (Depaul - BM, U. of Miami - MM), professional jazz pianist L.A. and the World.

-Happiness has changed from a good reed to positive cash flow and the absence of a slice.
+Happiness had changed from a good reed to positive cash flow and the absence of a slice.

 Smith, Jerry C. 2/55 - 10/55 OBOE/ENGLISH HORN

 Eastman- Robert Sprenkle (instructor) (1956)